LOFT Co-creator and Lead Counselor

 Ken is a CPA and President of Kornetsky, Levinson & Company, CPA's in San Francisco.
 Prior to that, he was the Executive Director of The Children’s Hearing Institute in New York and a partner in another CPA practice in Los Angeles.
 Ken is currently the president of the board of the Weingarten Children's Center, a past president of the Alexander Graham Bell Association for the Deaf and Hard of Hearing and has current and past service on boards of many other organizations.
 He received the Honors of the Association from AG Bell at the 2006 Biennial Convention in Pittsburgh.
 His involvements have brought him recognition among his peers as Distinguished Alumni of his high school and as the Public Service Award recipient for the California Society of CPAs.
 Together with the late Donna Dickman, Ken co-created the LOFT program which debuted in 1996 at AG Bell’s Biennial Convention in Snowbird, Utah.
 He is past President of the Board of the San Francisco Circus Center.
 Ken’s interest in the circus stemmed from his taking a clown class at the Clown Conservatory.

-Catharine is an Experience Analyst at Phase2 Technology and co-owner of a CrossFit gym.
-She is a dedicated advocate for using technology to bridge the accessibility divide – constantly finding new uses for accessibility.
+Catharine is a dedicated advocate for using technology to bridge the accessibility divide – constantly finding new uses for accessibility.
 Her influential work has been recognized through national leadership awards, honors, and national publications.
-In 2011, Catharine was listed as "People to Watch" in the Washingtonian Magazine's Tech Titans feature, and was the recipient of the American Association of People with Disabilities national leadership award.
-She lost her hearing at eight months old, has used Cued Speech since she was eighteen months old and received her first cochlear implant at the age of three.
-When in college, Catharine completed a successful internship to increase accessibility and awareness at the Dali Universe gallery at the County Hall Gallery in London.
-After graduating from Wake Forest University, she began her career in accessibility at VSA Arts, the Smithsonian Freer and Sackler Galleries, and the Kennedy Center for Performing Arts in Washington, D.C.
-She is the incoming president of the Board of Directors of the Alexander Graham Bell Association for the Deaf and Hard of Hearing.
+In 2011, McNally was listed as "People to Watch" in the Washingtonian Magazine's Tech Titans feature, and the recipient of the American Association of People with Disabilities national leadership award.
+She lost her hearing at eight months old, learned Cued Speech at eighteen months old and received her first cochlear implant at the age of three.
+After graduating from Wake Forest University, she moved up to Washington, D.C. to begin a career in technology and accessibility leadership.
+McNally is a product manager for Phase2 Technology, and to fulfill her continuous entrepreneurial spirit, is the owner and operator of a CrossFit affiliate in Alexandria, Virginia.
+She currently serves as Chair on the Board of Directors of the Alexander Graham Bell Association for the Deaf and Hard of Hearing .